-“‘You want eat?’
+“‘You want to eat?’
 Mord asked, glowering.
-He had a plate of boiled beans in one thick hand.
-Tyrion Lannister was starved, but he refused to let this brute see him cringe.
-‘A leg of lamb would be pleasant,’ he said, from the heap of soiled straw in the corner of his cell.
-‘Perhaps a dish of peas and onions, some fresh baked bread with butter, and a flagon of mulled wine to wash it down.
+He held a plate of boiled beans in his thick hand.
+Tyrion Lannister was starving, but he refused to let this brute see him cringe.
+‘A leg of lamb would be delightful,’ he said, from the heap of soiled straw in the corner of his cell.
+‘Perhaps a dish of peas and onions, some freshly baked bread with butter, and a flagon of mulled wine to wash it down.
 Or beer, if that’s easier.
 I try not to be overly particular.’
-‘Is beans,’ Mord said.
+‘It’s beans,’ Mord said.
 ‘Here.'”Game of Thrones, Chapter 38: Tyrion

 Here is a meal fit for the Hand of the King.
 In fact, two other characters are represented in this dish, and you can find their recipes here:

 Prepare to embark on a culinary journey worthy of the noble houses of Westeros with this regal recipe inspired by Game of Thrones.
 In this dish, a majestic leg of lamb, stripped of its bone and butterflyed like a dragon’s wings, becomes a canvas for an epic flavor battle.
 As you sauté the spinach and garlic, envision the intrigue and political maneuvering of the Seven Kingdoms, for every bite carries the essence of power and survival.